Carl Icahn declares end to 'socialism' in U.S.

 Many experts say that Obama's policies deserve some, albeit not all of the credit.
 Low interest rates from the Federal Reserve and innovation from tech giants Apple (AAPL, Tech30), Google (GOOGL, Tech30), Facebook (FB, Tech30) and others in Silicon Valley also helped fuel the market's surge.

-Still, some on Twitter defended Icahn and Trump. @jdcateano wrote that "8 years of Democratic socialism should never have been inflicted on us!
+Still, some on Twitter defended Icahn and Trump. @jdcaetano wrote that "8 years of Democratic socialism should never have been inflicted on us!
 Let's move onward and upward."

 And @Italians4Trump tweeted, "Thank you!
 You better believe it!
 Now we will go towards Capitalism, the system that made our country great! #Capitalism #EndofSocialism."